BlaqueDevs/se-assignment-day-4-software-project-management-acholgee/README.md

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?

+IMPORTANCE OF DEFINING PROJECT SCOPE

+1. It sets clear and specific project objectives, ensuring that all stakeholders understand what the project aims to achieve.

+2. By outlining the project's boundaries, it helps allocate resources (time, budget, personnel) efficiently and effectively.

+3. A well-defined scope allows for the identification and mitigation of potential risks early in the project.

+4. It helps manage and control scope changes, preventing scope creep and ensuring that the project stays on track.

+5. Clear scope definition aligns the expectations of all stakeholders, reducing misunderstandings and conflicts.

+6. It establishes key milestones and deliverables, providing a roadmap for tracking progress and measuring success.

+WORK BREAKDOWN STRUCTURE

+A Work Breakdown Structure (WBS) is a hierarchical method for breaking down a project into manageable work packages, each representing a specific deliverable or task.

+IMPORTANCE OF WORK BREAKDOWN STRUCTURE (WBS)

+1. WBS provides a structured framework for organizing and managing the project, making it easier to understand and track progress.

+2. It allows for clear assignment of tasks to team members, ensuring that everyone knows their responsibilities.

+3. WBS helps in estimating and allocating resources for each work package, optimizing the use of available resources.

+4. It enables the tracking of progress at a granular level, helping identify issues and bottlenecks early.

+5. By breaking down the project into smaller components, WBS facilitates detailed cost estimation and control, preventing budget overruns.

+6. It helps identify potential risks associated with each work package, allowing for proactive risk mitigation.

+7. WBS improves communication among team members and stakeholders by providing a clear and detailed project plan.

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
 ## 9. How can clearly defining the problem help in developing a more effective software solution?